sandrajohn2/Google_Data_Analytics_Case_Study/README.md

 ### Steps v Calories

-Lets look at the correlation between the number of steps taken v calories burned.
+Let's look at the correlation between the number of steps taken v calories burned.
 By running a correlation test such as:
 ```
 cor_test <- cor.test(daily_activity$TotalSteps, daily_activity$Calories, method = "pearson")
 r_value <- cor_test$estimate
 ```
 We find that the r-value is 0.6, meaning there is a moderate to strong positive correlation between steps and calories.
-We can deduct from this statistic that the more steps a user takes, the most calories they burn.
+We can deduce from this statistic that the more steps a user takes, the more calories they burn.
 Bellabeat can use this insight to promote taking more steps a day if an individual is on a weight loss journey and wants to increase the number of calories they burn a day.

 #